Proposals for papers are being accepted as of August 1, 2018.

 - Space definition and design layout

 - Makerspace management

 - Academic making activities spanning education, research and service domains in higher education

 Model and review process

 IJAMM is offered on-line, with publication of papers on a rolling (as they are accepted in final format) basis.
 The review process starts with the submission of a paper proposal.
 This proposal is reviewed and returned with either comments for a re-proposal or an invitation to submit a manuscript.
 The authors may then submit a manuscript for full review.
-If the 1st author is a member of the Global Academic Maker Society, the review process commences immediately.
-If the 1st author is not a member of GAMS, the review process will commence when the 1st author is confirmed as a new member.
-Where students are listed as first authors, and non-students are co-listed as authors, the student and atleast one non-student must be members of GAMS before manuscript review will commence.
+If the 1st author is a member of The HEMI Society, the review process commences immediately.
+If the 1st author is not a member of The HEMI Society, the review process will commence when the 1st author is confirmed as a new member.
+Where students are listed as first authors, and non-students are co-listed as authors, the student and atleast one non-student must be members of The HEMI Society before manuscript review will commence.
 Review of 1st manuscript are a maximum of 8 weeks from commencement of review.